You can register on this site as a Company User or an Independent user.

 23 Jun 2016

-POSTED BY - MineExcellence
+POSTED BY - Mineexcellence

 Drilling and blasting is made up of groups of tasks, which are performed to produce broken rock with specific fragmentation and muck pile shape & displacement while ensuring that safety, statutory requirements and/or environmental compliance are met.
 Procedures need to be defined for carrying out drilling and blasting to obtain desired results.
 Data collection: pre-blast, during the blast and post-blast is critical to the blasting process -- for blast design, for prediction of impacts, for taking corrective steps at execution stage and for further analysis and plan-ning purposes.